Amber Alert for abducted 3-year-old extended to Quebec and northwestern New Brunswick

 Jake Côté has short brown hair.
 He weighs about 30 lbs (14 kilograms).

-Police say they believe he was taken by his father, David Côté, seen in the image below.
+He was allegedly abducted by his father, David Côté, seen in the image below.

 David Côté, 36, stands at 5'7" (170 metres), has brown hair and blue eyes, and weighs about 180 lbs (82 kilograms).

+He was last seen wearing a dark sweater with a black logo as well as black army-style pants.

-Police were searching for a grey (hand painted), dirty all terrain vehicle (ATV), which they found.
+Police were searching for a grey (hand painted), dirty all terrain vehicle (ATV) Tuesday, which has since been found.

 "As a result, the suspect and his son could now be travelling on foot or by vehicle," the SQ said in a news release.
 "We are asking citizens and motorists to pay attention to the physical and clothing description of David and Jake Côté, but not to venture near Sainte-Paule in order to avoid hindering the search, confusing the dog handlers or risking getting lost."